bdobyns/silver-funicular/php-eb-simple/TechLead.Readme.md

     eb ssh -o    # type ^d to log back out but note the public ip address, leave port 22 open scp -r -i ~/.ssh/my_key    'ec2-user@pub.lic.ip.addr:/var/www/html/*'  .
     eb ssh       # log back in and out quickly to close port 22

+### Tighten Up The SSH Controls

+By default, when you create an application and environment, `eb ssh` opens port 22 to the world.
+Which is probably not what you were hoping for.

+    ./deploy.sh test limitip

+Will determine your public IP address (the office address) and then limit ssh sessions to that address only.
+It can still be overridden with

+    eb ssh --force

+But limiting the ssh to just our public ip address makes the instance much more secure.